GatorEthics/QAZPLM/README.md

 With this, the computer then makes an inference regarding what handedness the user is.
 The user's decisions or unnoticed hand bias will determine the computer's handedness inference.

+While an incorrect handedness prediction may not seem major, when other algorithms make incorrect assumptions and predictions about a user for say things like advertisements the implications can become more serious.

 ## Running The Program Using Docker

 It is easy to run the QAZPLM program on any machine as the project comes with included Docker files that set up environments specific to the user's machine.